 Long-acting injectables include both antipsychotics and atypical antipsychotics.
 Some antipsychotic medications, like fluphenazine decanoate (Modecate) are available in tablets, liquid form and as an injectable.
 In the UK and other non-US countries, flupentixol decanoate (known as Depixol or Fluanxol) is also available.

 Atypical antipsychotic injectables include risperidone long-acting injectable (Risperdal Consta suspension for injection) and paliperidone palmitate (Invega Sustenna or Xeplion), a long-acting injectable form of paliperidone.
-It requires only once-monthly injections.
+Another form of risperidone called Perseris is also approved for the treatment of schizophrenia in adults.
+All injectables require only once-monthly injections by a trained healthcare professional.

 Long-acting treatments are a valuable addition to the arsenal of treatment tools used to successfully treat schizophrenia.
 While not appropriate for everyone, it’s another option to consider if a person with schizophrenia is having a difficult time maintaining their treatment efforts with traditional psychiatric medications.